Chart Color Schemes

 Mount Tarcoola ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Mount Tarcoola's cultural diversity was below average, with 88.9% of its population being citizens, 84.3% born in Australia, and 91.4% speaking English only at home.
-Christianity was the predominant religion, making up 51.3%.
-Islam, however, was overrepresented at 2.4%, compared to 1.3% regionally.
+Mount Tarcoola's population was found to have low cultural diversity, with 88.9% being citizens, 84.3% born in Australia, and 91.4% speaking English only at home.
+Christianity was the dominant religion, accounting for 51.3%.
+Islam was overrepresented compared to the Rest of WA, with 2.4% versus 0.8%.

 Frequently Asked Questions - Diversity